spacedogXYZ/common-cause-share/_posts/2020-11-03-if-youre-in-line-when-polls-close-stay-in-line.md

 lang: en
 permalink: 2020/11/03/stay-in-line
 shortlink: stay-in-line
-title: If you're in line when polls close, stay in line!
+title: If you're in line when polls close, stay in line - call 866-OUR-VOTE with questions!
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: " If you’re still in line at the time polls close, stay in line!
 You